-For many, societally-constructed gender roles within the dichotomy of a family unit include the father going off to work, while the mother may stay home to take care of the children.
+For many, societally-constructed gender roles within the dichotomy of a family unit include the father going off to work, while the mother stays home to take care of the children.
 While this idea still may exist in some form or another in many households, it is not the only dichotomy present in modern society.
 Both parents could be working.
 Children can be at school or in child care.
 Single parent households exist.
 Divorce, separation, and other types of life circumstance can create differences that require the formula to change.

 Dad also could be the one staying home and taking care of the kids.